In town, keep out of the centre of crime or sin (4)

 'in town keep out of the centre of crime' is the wordplay.

-'in town keep' becomes 'bai' (I can't justify this - if you can you should give a lot more credence to this answer).
+'in town keep' becomes 'bai' (I am not sure about this - if you are sure you should give a lot more credence to this answer).

 'out of' indicates putting letters inside (some letters on the outside of others).